ssouthcity/fear_factory/docs/src/resources.md

-# Resource Node
+# Resources

-A construct in the world that yields a resource when harvested.
-Resource nodes contain a temporary quantity and disappear when completely harvested.

-Can spawn in clusters where each node represents some quantity of resource.

-> [!NOTE]
-> Each resource node correspons to these 9
+Basic materials used for recipies.
+A resource is characterized by its origin and represents an abstracted ingredient that is contextualized by the recipie its used in.
+Resources come from 3 domains; flora, fauna and minerale.
+Each domain has 3 subdomain further characterizing the resource origin.

+* Fauna
+    * Humane - Relates to human life, originates from population centers.
+    * Beastial - Relates to animals, originates from farms and waterholes.
+    * Deceased - Relates to human death, originates from graveyards and morgues.

-## Flora
+* Flora
     * Flower
     * Plant
     * Vegetable

-## Fauna

-* Humane
-* Beastial
-* Deceased

-## Minerale
+* Minerale
     * Rock
     * Gem
     * Polished Glass

+## Resource Node
+Construct that yields resources when harvested.
+Nodes contain a finite quantity of resources and disappear when completely exhausted.
+They spawn in continuous clusters across the map with respect to biomes.